markNZed/processism-react-three/storyboard.md

 To present the self as an emergent process rather than a fixed essence, challenging the notion of an "authentic self".
 ## 48.2.
 Animation
 ## 48.3.
 Narration
-Our exploration of processism brings us to one of its most profound insights: the understanding of the self not as a fixed essence but as a complex, emergent process.
+Our exploration of processism brings us to a profound insight: the understanding of the self not as a fixed essence but as a complex, emergent process.

-The idea of the 'authentic self' is a powerful and pervasive concept in many cultures.
+The idea of the 'authentic self' is a powerful and pervasive concept in Western culture.
 It suggests that within each of us lies a core, unchanging identity — something pure and true that defines who we really are.
 This concept can be comforting, offering a sense of stability and purpose.
-It’s easy to see how someone could have an experience that feels deeply aligned with their conception of an 'authentic self.'
+We can have experiences that are deeply aligned with our conception of an 'authentic self.'

 However, processism invites us to question this notion.
 If the self is a process, constantly shaped and reshaped by our interactions, experiences, and relationships, then the 'authentic self' is not a fixed entity waiting to be discovered.
 Instead, it is something that emerges and evolves over time, influenced by the contexts we inhabit.

 As the context changes, so too does the self.
 The pursuit of an unchanging 'authentic self' can become a never-ending quest, leading to frustration and disappointment when the self inevitably shifts in response to new circumstances.
-The idea that we must find something that will not stand still may even lead to a sense of failure or depression when that stability proves elusive.
+The idea that we must find something may even lead to a sense of failure or depression when that stability proves elusive.

 By embracing the self as an emergent process, we open ourselves to a more fluid and dynamic understanding of identity.
 This perspective allows us to appreciate the richness and diversity of our experiences without the pressure to conform to a static idea of who we are supposed to be.
 Instead of searching for a fixed 'authentic self,' we can explore the ongoing process of becoming, recognizing that our identity is continuously co-created through our interactions with the world around us.
-It may refelct more about our context and our practices.
+Our self is a reflection of our context and our practices.

 # 49. Scene: Non-Self
 ## 49.1.
 Objective
 Introduce the concept of "non-self" as a nuanced understanding of the self, reflecting its emergent and interconnected nature.
 ## 49.2.
 Animation
 ## 49.3.
 Narration
 If we understand the self as an emergent process, shaped by complex, heterarchical impredicativities, it may seem incoherent to speak of 'the self' as a singular, static entity.
-At the same time, we cannot ignore the reality of our habits, biases, strengths, and weaknesses, which seem to define our identity.
-This apparent contradiction raises the question: How can we reconcile the fluid nature of the self with the tangible experience of being an individual?
+At the same time, we cannot ignore the reality of our habits, biases, strengths, and weaknesses, which seem to define an identity.
+This apparent contradiction raises the question: How can we reconcile the fluid nature of the self with the tangible experience of subjectivity?

-Several philosophical and spiritual traditions offer a concept that captures this nuance: 'non-self.'
-The idea of non-self does not deny the existence of individual characteristics or experiences, but it challenges the notion that the self is the center of the universe, the fixed point around which everything else revolves.
+Several philosophical and spiritual traditions offer a concept that captures this nuance: that of 'non-self.'
+The idea of non-self does not deny the existence of individual characteristics and experiences, but it challenges the notion that the self is the center of the universe, the fixed point around which everything else revolves.

-In these traditions, the self is seen as an aspect of the many processes we are participating in, rather than a separate, independent entity.
+In these traditions, the self is understood as a perspective on the many processes we are participating in, rather than a separate, independent entity.
 The self is not an isolated 'thing' but a dynamic intersection of relationships, continuously influenced by and influencing the processes around it.

-This concept of non-self invites us to shift our perspective — from seeing the self as the protagonist of our story to recognizing it as one of many interconnected elements within a larger, ever-changing narrative.
-It encourages us to let go of the idea that the self is something to be preserved or defended at all costs and to embrace the reality that we are part of something much larger and more fluid than we often realize.
+This concept of non-self invites us to shift our perspective — from seeing the self as the protagonist of our story to recognizing it as one of many interconnected elements within a larger, ever-changing reality.
+It encourages us to let go of the idea that the self is something to be preserved or defended at all costs and to embrace the reality that we are part of something much larger and more fluid than we realized.

 By embracing non-self, we can begin to see ourselves not as isolated individuals but as participants in a vast network of relationships, where our identity is not fixed but constantly evolving in response to the world around us.
-This shift in perspective can lead to a deeper understanding of our place in the world, fostering a sense of connection and interdependence that transcends the limitations of the individual self.
+This shift in perspective can lead to a deeper understanding of our place in the world, fostering a sense of connection and interdependence that transcends the limitations of the individual isolated self.

 # 50. Scene: Relations Modifying Structure (Identity)
 ## 50.1.
 Objective